 Jeff Payne: Our people and values make us different.
 My mantra has always been to hire people smarter than you–but that does mean as the first employee, I may be the dumbest person in the company.
 We also believe very strongly in the core values we established when the company was founded: client-focused delivery, shared success, strong relationships, and honesty.
 We talk about how we live these core values at every All Hands meeting we have.
 The combination of exceptional team members and a strong commitment to our core values allows us to differentiate ourselves in agile and DevOps engineering.

 Q: Why do you think agile software development works?

 Tom Stiehm: To me agile is about accepting reality.
 The users don’t know what they want before they see it.
 Writing software is a design process and that includes writing code.
 There isn’t a point at which “design” stops and “coding” begins.
 The fast feedback processes in agile allow the team and users to learn as they do and adjust based on what works and what is needed.
 One of my core agile sayings is “stop pretending you know more than you do”.
 This means we should use an iterative, learning process to triangulate to the software that will solve the need rather than pretend we can define it all up front.

 Q: What are the biggest challenges organizations you work with facing?

-A: They tend to hold tight to traditional software development approaches even while attempting to leverage agile.
+Tom Stiehm: They tend to hold tight to traditional software development approaches even while attempting to leverage agile.
 We see mutant versions of agile like Scrummerfall, Waterfall, Scrumbut, and frAgile in organizations not willing to let go of the past despite realizing they need to move to a new method of delivery.

-A: Coveros recently joined forces with TechWell, a long-time strategic partner that focuses on building software communities through events, training, and media.
+Dave Burke: Coveros recently joined forces with TechWell, a long-time strategic partner that focuses on building software communities through events, training, and media.
 This is an exciting opportunity for Coveros, as we pool our resources to bring together customers, partners, and our experts to collaborate and solve agile and DevOps problems.